iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/folium.rst

 `Bootstrap <https://getbootstrap.com/docs/3.3/components/>`__
 glyphicons.
-I’ve creatively chosen the ``plane`` icon from FontAwesome (``prefix='fa'``) for the airports, and made them ``red`` to stand out from the background a bit.
+I’ve creatively chosen the ``plane`` icon from FontAwesome (``prefix='fa'``) for the airports, and made them ``red`` to stand out from the background a bit, but feel free to make your own adjustments to this style.

 Run the cell below to create the new map: